One Time Passcodes (OTPs)

 • Chat with Sandi to check we have your correct mobile number.

-• Make sure you’re using a UK registered number.
+• Make sure you’re using a UK registered number and you're in the UK.

 • Check you haven’t hidden our alerts in your text messages.